-The Company's portfolio consists of 83 Properties, including the one office property expected to be acquired in January 1998 ("Riverfront Plaza") and six properties currently under development ("Development Properties").
-The Properties consist of 70 office properties ("Office Properties"), including 43 Class A office buildings ("Class A Office Buildings") and 27 properties that support both office and technical uses ("R&D Properties"); nine industrial properties ("Industrial Properties"); three hotels ("Hotel Properties"); and one parking garage (the "Garage Property").
-Five of the Office Properties are currently under development by the Company and are referred to as the "Office Development Properties."
-One Hotel Property is currently under development and is referred to as the "Hotel Development Property."
-The Company considers Class A office buildings to be buildings that are centrally located, professionally managed and maintained, attract high-quality tenants and command upper-tier rental rates, and are modern structures or have been modernized to compete with newer buildings.
+The Company's portfolio consists of 92 Properties, including the ten Acquisition Properties expected to be acquired in January and February 1998 and the six Development Properties.
+The Properties consist of 79 office properties ("Office Properties"), including 48 Class A office buildings ("Class A Office Buildings") and 31 properties that support both office and technical uses ("R&D Properties"); nine industrial properties ("Industrial Properties"); three hotels ("Hotel Properties"); and one parking garage (the "Garage Property").
+Five of the Office Properties are Development Properties and are referred to as the "Office Development Properties."
+One Hotel Property is a Development Property and is referred to as the "Hotel Development Property."
+The Company considers Class A office buildings to be centrally located buildings that are professionally managed and maintained, attract high-quality tenants and command upper-tier rental rates, and that are modern structures or have been modernized to compete with newer buildings.

-Over its 27 year history, the Company has developed 83 properties totaling 15.3 million square feet, including properties developed for third parties and the six properties currently under development.
-The Company's current portfolio of 83 properties includes 60 of these Company-developed properties.
+Over its 27 year history, the Company has developed 83 properties totaling 15.3 million square feet, including properties developed for third parties and the six Development Properties currently under development.
+The Company's current portfolio of 92 Properties includes 60 of these Company-developed properties.

-The following chart shows the geographic location of the Company's Office and Industrial Properties (including the five Office Properties currently under development and the Office Property under contract that is expected to close in January 1998) by net rentable square feet and Annualized Rent on a pro forma basis as of September 30.
-1997:
+The following chart shows the geographic location of the Company's Office and Industrial Properties (including the five Office Development Properties and the ten Acquisition Properties that are expected to be acquired in January and February 1998) by net rentable square feet and Annualized Rent on a pro forma basis as of September 30, 1997: